FRosner/http-api-tester/README.md

 ## Description

 This is a framework for testing HTTP APIs.
-It let's you define your test suites and test cases in form of a simple folder structure.
+It let's you define your test suites and test cases in form of a simple folder structure or a generic run script.

 ## Usage